Qovery/qovery-client-go/docs/InviteMemberResponse.md

 ### NewInviteMemberResponse

-`func NewInviteMemberResponse(id string, createdAt time.Time, email string, role string, invitationLink string, invitationStatus string, inviter string, ) *InviteMemberResponse`
+`func NewInviteMemberResponse(id string, createdAt time.Time, email string, role InviteMemberRoleEnum, invitationLink string, invitationStatus InviteStatusEnum, inviter string, ) *InviteMemberResponse`

 NewInviteMemberResponse instantiates a new InviteMemberResponse object This constructor will assign default values to properties that have it defined,